Food Services & Menus

 Accommodations for students with special dietary needs are available at each school campus.
 Federal and State regulations require a completed and current diet prescription form for any type of change or substitution to the student’s diet.
 The parent/guardian must submit a current form each school year.

 **PLEASE NOTE** If a student cannot have fluid milk due to a medical diagnosis, the Physician must prescribe the milk substitute on the Diet Prescription Form.
 The following substitutions are available 4 oz.
-100% fruit juice, bottled water and lactaid.
+100% fruit juice, bottled water and lactaid and soy milk.

 For your convenience, the diet prescription form is listed below